tarantool/doc/doc/reference/reference_lua/box_info.rst

       the change information to the replica (including the master's vector clock), and the replica replies with what is in its entire vector clock table.
-      Also the replica sends its entire vendor clock table in response to a master's heartbeat message, see the heartbeat-message examples in section :ref:`Binary protocol -- replication <box_protocol-replication>`.
+      Also the replica sends its entire vector clock table in response to a master's heartbeat message, see the heartbeat-message examples in section :ref:`Binary protocol -- replication <box_protocol-replication>`.